Tomato Fritters - Tomatokeftedes

 Special Equipment You’ll Need

-Heat the olive oil in a pan over medium heat.
-Spoon small portions of batter into the hot oil, flattening slightly.
-Fry each fritter for about 2 to 3 minutes per side until deeply golden and crisp.
-Transfer to paper towels to drain excess oil.
+4. Shape and fry: Spoon small portions of batter into the hot oil, gently flattening them, and cook for 2 to 3 minutes per side until golden and crisp.

 Serving Suggestions & Presentation Tips